General equilibrium economic modelling language and solution framework

 About current release

-gEcon 1.0 was released on October 9, 2016 This version concludes four years of gEcon development and testing.
-R code has been reviewed and reorganised, all reported bugs (mostly in the template and reference mechanisms) have been fixed.
+gEcon 1.0 was released on October 9, 2016.
+This version concluded four years of gEcon development and testing.
+R code had been reviewed and reorganised, all reported bugs (mostly in the template and reference mechanisms) had been fixed.